beagrep, grep 2G source code in 2 seconds

 has some bugs, so I rolled my own fix for it, you can check my .emacs

-for definition of grep-default-command and
+for definition of grep-default-command

 4.2 grep keywords are usually interesting